OpenZeppelin/compound-re-enable-dsr-proposal/README.md

 In this case, we are picking the block number `16820728` as at the time of writing this, the DSR proposal was yet to be submitted.
 You can pick any block number before the proposal was submitted.

+## Test Summary

+A fork of the Ethereum Mainnet is created at block `16820728`, where we simulate the effects of the DSR proposal.

+During the setup, the Reinstate DSR proposal is created and sent to the Compound Governor Bravo as if it was as submitted by a large COMP stakeholder.
+Then, acting as other COMP stakeholders, the proposal is voted on and the time is forwarded to the point where the proposal is ready to be queued.
+The proposal then gets queued and after more time passes, it finally gets executed.

+Once the proposal is executed, the first tests validate that the DSR is now active for cDAI by verifying that the Implementation for `cDAI` is the `cDAIDelegateAddress` and that its interest rate is calculated by the `DAIIRModelAddress`.
+Balances are also validated to ensure that the DSR is working as expected.

+Tests are now run to ensure that the `cDAI` contract is functioning as normal, by executing `borrow`, `repayBorrow`, `mint` and `reedem`  transactions while ensuing that the balances are updated correctly.

+Finally, DSR interest rate calculations are also tested to ensure that they are correct and that `cDAI` users are being rewarded with the `DSR` yield alongside the normal `cDAI` yields.